KiranKumarChilla/FlatFileDatabase/README.md

 # FlatFileDatabase
-Developed a file systems Database using Java which handles all the DML commands as in SQL like Create, Update, Insert and Delete
+Developed a file systems Database step by step using Java which handles all the DML commands as in SQL like Create, Update, Insert and Delete

+README FOR Demo.java
 1.Definition to create a Table:
 <Relation(Attribute1, Attribute2,…, Attributen)>
 <Attributei>::= <Name(Primary key):Type | Name: Type>